isomerpages/ogp-buildforgood/pages/faq.md

 While builders are essential to Build for Good, we welcome you to contribute in different ways!
 If you have a problem statement to share and challenge our builders to work on them, you can submit them [here](/problems).

-If you are a member of an NGO or a social enterprise who would like to contribute problem statements or provide domain expertise in the issues that you are familiar, do get in touch with us at marketing@open.gov.sg.
+If you are a member of an NGO or a social enterprise who would like to contribute problem statements or provide domain expertise in the issues that you are familiar, do get in touch with us [here](/contact-us).

 ### Do I need a team to participate?